Wizarding in the Wild West

 The Great Magical Migration

 In the early days of the Blackburn Brothers' protection of the ostracized and rejected dark creatures they found, they never could have imagined where that protective and paternal instinct would have led them.
 But as it happens, one good thing leads to another, and before they were fully aware of it, this bastion of freedom and security they had established in the top of the mountains became a fully fledged depot for monsters, creatures, and all sorts of fantastical people and beings on the run from the real monsters and tyrants that emerged in the twentieth century throughout Europe and Asia.
 And it wasn't just the dictators, but the spirits or jinn who possessed them; if it had just been normal, average humans doing terrible things, these beings would have had no issue with keeping them in check.
 But because they were possessed by such powerful and evil beings as the dark jann, or djinn, they were powerless, and had to run or face extinction.
-Even dragons run in the presence of the djinn.
-The djinn had power that the shee could not fathom, and had never found out how to best.
+Even some dragons run in the presence of the djinn.
+The djinn had power that the sidhe could not fathom, and had never found out how to best.

 The Lost Train of Milwaukee: Line 431